openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GNA.md

 ## Compatibility with Heterogeneous Plugin

 Heterogeneous plugin was tested with the Intel® GNA as a primary device and CPU as a secondary device.
 To run inference of networks with layers unsupported by the GNA plugin, such as Softmax, use the Heterogeneous plugin with the `HETERO:GNA,CPU` configuration.
-For the list of supported networks, see the [Supported Frameworks](#supported-frameworks).

 > **NOTE:** Due to limitation of the Intel® GNA backend library, heterogenous support is limited to cases where in the resulted sliced graph, only one subgraph is scheduled to run on GNA\_HW or GNA\_SW devices.